larsoyd/Arch_KDE_Tutorial/arch_gnome_tutorial.md

 reflector -c NO,SE,DK,DE,NL -a 12 -p https \
 -l 10 --sort rate --save /etc/pacman.d/mirrorlist

+# NOTE: This is slower but you will guaranteed have the best mirrors if you do this
-# or if you want to test the mirrors by speed do:
+# if you want to test the mirrors by speed do this:
 reflector -c NO,SE,DK,DE,NL -a 12 -p https \
 --sort rate --fastest 10 --download-timeout 10 --save /etc/pacman.d/mirrorlist
 ```